-Smartwatches, fitness trackers, and even jewelry—if it’s technology you can wear, we’ve reviewed it.
-Whether you’re an Apple diehard or you stan for Android, these are the wearables you should bother with.
+From smartwatches and fitness trackers to Bluetooth rings and sleep-logging wristbands, if it’s technology you can wear, we’ve reviewed it.
+Whether you’re an Apple or Android diehard, these are the wearables you should buy.

 You want the best of the best and don’t mind paying for it.